nyyManni/msdfgl/README.md

 4. Dropped support for cubic segments (for simplicity's sake, this will probably be added later)

 ## Implementation
-The highly parallelizable part of MSDF algorithm has been moved to run on the GPU.
+The highly parallelizable part of MSDF algorithm has been moved to run on the GPU (the part of msdfgen which is executed per each pixel of the bitmap).

+A loaded msdfgl font has two textures:
+- Atlas texture - 2D RGBA texture containing all the generated MSDF bitmaps
+- Index texture - 1D FLOAT texture buffer containing the coordinates and dimensions of each glyph on the atlas texture (there is also information about the bearing of the glyph so that we do not have to store the bitmap all the way from the origin, only from where the glyph actually starts).

 ![Implementation](img/diagram.png)

 ## Usage: